kmurata798/Core-Git-Branching/README.md

-# Core GitHub 3 Branching and Team Workflows
+# Git Branching & Team Workflow

 For this lesson you will work alone, but imagine you are working with a group of other developers.
 Imagine each commit along